Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 "%t %h %{SSL_PROTOCOL}x %{SSL_CIPHER}x \"%r\" %b"

-- Finally, restart WampServer to take the effect.
+</VirtualHost> - Finally, restart WampServer to apply the changes.

 To fix the incomplete SSL certificate, follow the steps below.

 - Download the cacert.pem from this link.
 It is a zip file.
-Extract the file you will have a cacert.pem.
+Extract the file, you will have a cacert.pem.

 - Navigate to your WampServer folder (Xampp or MAMP that you use) and go to your “php\extras” folder.
 Then create a new “ssl” folder.
 Mine looks like this “E:\wamp64\bin\php\php7.4.24\extras\ssl“.

-- Next, open your php.ini and search for “curl.cainfo“.
-Note that, you will need to update the php.ini from two places.
-One is at Wampserver>PHP {version you currently activates}>php.ini.
-This php.ini will remove the “cURL error 60” when you view the frameworks(eg: CraftCMS) on the browser.
-Another place is “E:\wamp64\bin\php\php{version you currently activates}\php.ini“.
-This php.ini will remove the “cURL error 60” when you update the frameworks(eg: CraftCMS) via the terminal.
+- Note that you will need to update the php.ini from two places.
+One is at Wampserver>PHP {version you currently activate}>php.ini.
+This php.ini will remove the “cURL error 60” when you view the frameworks(eg, CraftCMS) on the browser.
+Another place is “E:\wamp64\bin\php\php{version you currently activate}\php.ini“.
+This php.ini will remove the “cURL error 60” when you update the frameworks(eg, CraftCMS) via the terminal.

 Wrap up